Phyllodes tumor: Diagnosis

-Diagnostic Techniques
+Diagnostic techniques

 Radiographical imaging is the first-line test for identifying a phyllodes tumor.
 Despite their propensity to grow rapidly and deform the overlying breast tissue, approximately 20% of phyllodes tumors can present as a nonpalpable mass on screening mammography.
 Other imaging tools used to assess the size and spread of a phyllodes tumor include ultrasound and magnetic resonance imaging (MRI).
 None of these imaging tools are definitive tests for differentiating a phyllodes tumor from a benign fibroadenoma.
 Phyllodes tumors can only be diagnosed histologically, as they tend to have many overlapping features with other breast masses on physical examination and radiological imaging.

-A core needle biopsy is the primary tool used to provide a definitive diagnose for a phyllodes tumors.
-Other biopsy techniques include fine needle aspiration and excisional biopsy.
+A core needle biopsy is the primary tool used to provide a definitive diagnosis for phyllodes tumors.
+Other biopsy techniques include fine-needle aspiration and excisional biopsy.
 Following biopsy, histological and gross examination is performed which helps clinicians better grade and classify the phyllodes tumor.

 Classification

 Phyllodes tumors are part of a group of breast diseases called cellular fibroepithelial lesions.
 This term incorporates a spectrum of diseases ranging from a benign fibroadenoma to a malignant phyllodes tumor, with numerous variants in between.
 They are classified by ICD-O, not by MeSH.

 Phyllodes tumors may be considered benign, borderline, or malignant depending upon their histological features, including stromal cellularity, infiltration of the epithelial-stromal interface, and mitotic activity.
 Due to their propensity to metastasize and grow quickly, almost all phyllodes tumors are regarded as having malignant potential and treated accordingly.
-A large case series from the M.D.
-Anderson Cancer Centre reported the incidence of each type of phyllodes tumor as benign (58%), borderline (12%), and malignant (30%).
+A large case series from the MD Anderson Cancer Center reported the incidence of each type of phyllodes tumor as benign (58%), borderline (12%), and malignant (30%).

 Malignant phyllodes tumors can behave similarly to sarcomas leading to development of blood-borne metastases.
 Approximately 10% of phyllodes tumor develop distant metastases and this occurrence is higher (20%) in patients with histological-identified malignant tumors.
 The most common site for distant metastases include the lung, bone, and abdominal viscera.
 In more insidious cases, the parotid region has also been described in literature.

-Prevention and Screening
+Prevention and screening

 There is no evidence-based recommendations for screening or preventative measures for early detection of phyllodes tumors.

 In patients with a prior history of a phyllodes tumor, the follow-up recommendations are employed on a case-by-case basis depending upon the grade and stage of the treated tumor.

 Patients who have not had a mastectomy should continue regular breast cancer screening based on the recommendations by the United States Preventative Services Task Force.